-Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-They arise when the Company provides money, goods or services directly to a debtor with no intention of trading the asset.
-They are included in current assets, except for maturities greater than twelve months after the end of the reporting period.
-These are classified as non-current assets.
-The Company's loans and receivables comprise trade and other receivables and cash and cash equivalents in the statement of financial position (Note 1.7 and 1.8).
+Loans and receivables were non-derivative financial assets with fixed or determinable payments that were not quoted in an active market.
+They arose when the company provided money, goods or services directly to a debtor with no intention of trading the asset.
+They were included in current assets, except for maturities greater than twelve months after the end of the reporting period.
+These were classified as non-current assets.
+The company's loans and receivables comprised trade and other receivables (note 1.8) in the statement of financial position.